automenta/notention2/README.md

 - **Schedule**: Adds temporal control, enhancing task management.
 - **Debug**: Provides visibility, crucial for autonomous debugging and user trust.

-This seed now packs a robust, combinatorial toolkit—testing, workflow, timing, and diagnostics—making Netention v5 a self-sustaining, creative powerhouse from boot, all within ~400 LOC.
+This seed now packs a robust, combinatorial toolkit—testing, workflow, timing, and diagnostics—making Netention a self-sustaining, creative powerhouse from boot, all within ~400 LOC.

-Below, I’ll enhance the **Netention v5** seed Note by adding **generic machine-learning (ML) model Notes**—dynamic, pluggable decision trees, classifiers, PCA, and clustering tools that act as "glue" in the graph.
+Below, I’ll enhance the **Netention** seed Note by adding **generic machine-learning (ML) model Notes**—dynamic, pluggable decision trees, classifiers, PCA, and clustering tools that act as "glue" in the graph.
 I’ll also enhance * *planning and anticipatory planning** by integrating these ML tools with existing ones, plus new pathfinding tools like A* to boost foresight and optimization.
 The spec remains terse, using pseudocode and tables for density, pushing maximum